So winter is in full swing. Yes, shocking revelation, right!? And it's a great time to talk about shoes not to wear in

 And if you live in a similarly weather-challenged part of the world such as here in Toronto, Canada, then we will be seeing & feeling snow on the ground for quite some time.

-2018 saw a long @ss winter in Toronto & I’m fearing prematurely that Winter 2019 will extend us the same courtesy.
+These past years saw a long @ss winter in Toronto & I'm fearing prematurely that the upcoming will extend us the same courtesy.
 And it is this same chilling angst that has me writing about what shoes not to wear in the snow, today.

 Because, frankly, I've witnessed far too much shoe abuse between last winter & the start of this one to leave the issue alone.
 I need to vent, people!
 In public displays of writing, of course.
 Ah, back to my shoe blogging roots!